wasilpaw/osc_web/content/post/website.md

 Your website should be available under [http://localhost:1313/](http://localhost:1313/) and look like {{<figure src="/website/cakesh0p.JPG">}}

 ### Explore what the Ananke theme offers
 At this point your website would look very basic.
 Let's copy some of the content from the "exampleSite" folder inside Ananke theme location.

+Please copy :
+- "en" and "fr" folders from "content" folder in the exampleSite to *C:\Hugo\Sites\example.com\content*.
-Please copy all the files from "content" and "static" folders from the exampleSite to the corresponding folders in your main website.
-Copy also the "config.toml" file from the exampleSite folder into your main website replacing the previous config file.
+- "images" from "static" folders from the exampleSite to *C:\Hugo\Sites\example.com\static*.
+- "config.toml" file from the exampleSite folder into *C:\Hugo\Sites\example.com* replacing the previous config file (you can rename it to config.bak.toml if you want to keep it).
 {{<figure src="/website/ananke_example.JPG">}}

+One more steps is to update the edit the new *C:\Hugo\Sites\example.com\config.toml*.
+As in a step above, update the "theme" to "ananke" which is the exact name of the folder we are using.

 Rebuild your website.
 You should see more content including two categories on the top right.

-### Design
-The website we are building will include some basic information about the company, the offer and announcements about promotional events.
-See the high level design: {{<figure src="/website/cakesh0_design.png">}}

 ### The main page image
 An image will be a key visual part of the main page.
 Search through the Internet for a free picture that would be a good representation of your business.
 It should have a horizontal orientation (ideally close to 1400x800 pixels but you can try others as well).